bmlt-enabled/bmlt-root-server/README.md

 - Added Polish translations to the administration UI.
 - The "Other" tab in the meeting editor user interface can now be translated.
+- Forward slashes are now unescaped for JSON semantic endpoints.

 ***Version 2.14.4* ** *- November 11, 2019*